Grow Your Church or Impact Your Community?

 Again, it’s not about how many, how big or how much.
 It’s about making an impact that changes the community.
 It’s better to do two or three things well more than ten things halfway.

-The bottom line is that when people in the community begin to see, sense and experience that you care about them, with no strings attached, their perspective about who you are changes.
+The bottom line is that when people in the community begin to see, sense and experience that we care about them, with no strings attached, their perspective about who we are changes.

 That impacts their receptivity to your mission and the gospel message.

-Perhaps many individuals will never attend your church, that needs to be OK.
+There may be many individuals that will never attend your church, that needs to be OK.
 But observation and experience says that God is pleased with this kind of ministry and ultimately it does draw people to your church.

 4) You grow a church on your terms, you impact a community on their terms.